ExoFi-Labs/OllamaGTTS/README.md

 ### Models not showing up

-- Verify that Ollama is running in the background
 - Make sure you've downloaded at least one model using `ollama pull`

 ### FFmpeg not found